 On 10th October 2020, holograms and augmented reality are set to take over the Green Carpet Fashion Awards for a special fourth edition of the prestigious event.
 The awards will be shown on Sky, with an exclusive broadcast presented by Robert Downey Jr. on YouTube.
 Here’s everything you need to know so far.

-Camera Nazionale della Moda Italiana (CNMI), in collaboration with Eco-Age, and with the support of the Italian Ministry of Foreign Affairs and International Cooperation and by the Italian Trade Agency (ITA), have revealed the pioneering 2020 edition of the Green Carpet Fashion Awards (GCFAs).
+Camera Nazionale della Moda Italiana (CNMI), in collaboration with Eco-Age, and with the support of the Italian Ministry of Foreign Affairs and International Cooperation and the Italian Trade Agency (ITA), have revealed the pioneering 2020 edition of the Green Carpet Fashion Awards (GCFAs).

 This year’s extraordinary edition will centre around the theme of togetherness and rebirth – to weave the new thread of our society, under the principles of social and environmental justice, starting from Italy.